pcvolkmer/docker-wireguard-boringtun/README.md

 ## Client configurations

-You will find client configuration files for each client as config file and PNG file containing a QR code with client configuration in directory `config.d`.
+You will find client configuration files for each client as config file with client configuration in directory `config.d`.